FrancoResearchLab/SWANS/README.md

 OUTPUT_BAM: n
 ```

-<a href="https://github.com/constantamateur/soupx" target="_blank">Soupx</a> and <a href="https://github.com/chris-mcginnis-ucsf/doubletfinder" target="_blank">doubletfinder</a> are optional but recommended. soupx removes background rna from the data set and doubletfinder detects multiple cells (attaching to one bead) presenting as one cell. for soupx, the user can have the cellranger output (recommended), the feature-barcode matrix files (features, barcodes, matrix), or an h5 file.
+<a href="https://github.com/constantamateur/soupx" target="_blank">Soupx</a> and <a href="https://github.com/chris-mcginnis-ucsf/doubletfinder" target="_blank">doubletfinder</a> are optional but recommended.
+Soupx removes background rna from the data set and doubletfinder detects multiple cells (attaching to one bead) presenting as one cell. for soupx, the user can have the cellranger output (recommended), the feature-barcode matrix files (features, barcodes, matrix), or an h5 file.

 ```yaml
 # run soupx (recommended) (y/n)